-Greenstick fractures can be treated with either a splint or a synthetic soft cast, which can be removed at home on a specified date by you or by nurses in the clinic if you are unsure.
+Buckle fractures can be treated with either a removable splint or a synthetic soft cast.
+Soft casts can be removed at home on a specified date by the parents/carers or by nurses in the clinic if you are unsure.